inarizushi/fungus-site/docs/lua/lua_utils.md

 # Lua Utils

 LuaUtils is a component that extends the Lua environment with some commonly used functionality.
 It can be accessed from Lua scripts via the 'luautils' global variable.
-This component mostly does a lot of setup work in the background, but it also exposes some handy functions for managing gameobjects in the scene.
+This component mostly does a lot of setup work in the background, but it also provides some handy functions for instantiating, finding and destroying gameobjects in the scene.

 # Example